 Can back taxes or child support be taken out of the checks?
 The stimulus payments are not taxable and are not subject to garnishment by the government for back taxes or student loan defaults.
-The same is true for past due child support payments or private debts--for the second stimulus check.
-For the first stimulus check, if your state had reported overdue child support to the Treasury Department, your stimulus check was probably reduced by the amount you owed.
-(Read our article on child support offsets for more information, including how to find out whether your name is on the Treasury Offset list.
+The same is true for past due child support payments or private debts--for the second and third stimulus checks.
+(For the first stimulus check, if your state had reported overdue child support to the Treasury Department, your stimulus check was probably reduced by the amount you owed.
+Read our article on child support offsets for more information, including how to find out whether your name is on the Treasury Offset list.
 In addition, private debt collectors could levy or garnish your first stimulus check; read our article on protecting your stimulus money for more information.)

 Can my bank take my stimulus check?
 If your bank account is overdrawn because of overdrafts or outstanding fees, your bank may take part or all of your stimulus check to bring your account even.
-Many large banks, however, have stated that they will bring customers' bank balances to zero, temporarily, so that customers can access their stimulus checks.
+However, when the second stimulus check came out, many large banks stated that they would bring customers' bank balances to zero, temporarily, so that customers could access their stimulus checks.
 This includes Bank of America, Wells Fargo, Citigroup, and JPMorgan Chase.
-Other large national and regional banks are likely to follow suit, though smaller banks and credit unions may not.

-For those who have e-filed tax returns with the IRS in the past or otherwise provided the IRS with their direct deposit information, the IRS started to direct-deposit stimulus money in late December and will continue through early January.
+For those who have e-filed tax returns with the IRS in the past or otherwise provided the IRS with their direct deposit information, the IRS started to direct-deposit stimulus money last weekend.

 Other individuals will receive their payments by mail.
-The IRS will start mailing some checks by January 6.
-If you received the first stimulus check by direct deposit, there's no guarantee you'll receive the second check by direct deposit, especially if you filed your tax return after your first stimulus payment and didn't use direct deposit for your tax refund.
+The IRS will start mailing some checks in mid-March.
+If you received the first or second stimulus check by direct deposit, there's no guarantee you'll receive the third check by direct deposit, especially if you filed your tax return after your first or second stimulus payment and didn't use direct deposit for your tax refund.

-The IRS has brought back its Get My Payment tool so that individuals can check when their stimulus payment went out.
-Many people are having issues with the second stimulus check; for more information, see our article on what to do if you haven't received your second stimulus check.
+The IRS is still updating its Get My Payment tool with new payment information.
+Once it's loaded with up-to-date information, individuals can check when their stimulus payment went out.
+If you have any issue with getting your second or third payment, see our article on what to do if you haven't received your stimulus check.

 Filing a tax return for 2020.
-If you don't receive government benefits, and you didn't file a tax return for 2019 taxes or submit "non-filer" information to the IRS by November 21, 2020, you may not automatically get a stimulus check.
-You might need to wait to file a tax return for the 2020 tax year (the initial deadline will be April 15, 2021) and request a "Recovery Rebate Credit."
-You simply fill in the amount you are owed on line 30 of IRS Form 1040 (the instructions include a worksheet).
+If you don't receive government benefits, and you didn't file a tax return for 2019 or 2020 taxes or submit "non-filer" information to the IRS by November 21, 2020, you may not automatically get a third stimulus check.
+You might need to wait to file a tax return for the 2021 tax year (the initial deadline will be April 15, 2022) and request a "Recovery Rebate Credit."
+You will fill in the amount you are owed on line 30 of IRS Form 1040 (the instructions include a worksheet).

-The second stimulus payment is actually an advance payment of a refundable credit that will be calculated with your 2020 taxes (the tax return you need to file by April 15, 2021).
+The third stimulus payment is actually an advance payment of a refundable credit that will be calculated with your 2021 taxes (the tax return you need to file by April 15, 2022).

-If you made too much money in 2019 to get the full stimulus payment, but you end up making less income in 2020 than you did in prior years, you could get a stimulus payment as a rebate in 2021.
-Luckily, if you make more money in 2020 than you did in 2019, you should not have to pay back part or all of your stimulus payment in 2021.
+If you made too much money in 2020 to get the full stimulus payment, but you end up making less income in 2021 than you did in prior years, you could get a stimulus payment as a rebate in 2022.
+Luckily, if you make more money in 2021 than you did in 2020, you will not have to pay back part or all of your stimulus payment in 2022.